Stability estimates for phase retrieval from discrete Gabor measurements: Stability estimates based on the ambiguity function relation

-One can immediately see that there are some intricacies to the phase retrieval problem for signals $x \in \bbC^L$.
+One can immediately see that there are some intricacies to the phase retrieval problem for signals $x \in \mathbb{C}^L$.
 One of those is dealing with entries $x(\ell)$ of $x$ which have small (or even vanishing) magnitude.
 For these entries, extracting the phase of $x(\ell)$ is unstable (or even impossible).
 See figure \ref{fig:smallmagnitudes} for a depiction of this situation.
-Because of this, we will mostly work with a graph capturing only the larger entries of our signals.
-For $x, y \in \bbC^L$ and a tolerance parameter $\delta_0>0$, we define the vertex set
+Because of this, we will mostly work with a graph capturing only the larger entries of the signals.